flight-recorder/spring-demo/README.md

    The HttpRequest event should now be printed on standard out.

-   Monitor.java contains code that checks if a request takes more than 500 ms and if so, it will see what other event happened at the same time.
+   Monitor.java contains code that checks if a request takes more than 500 ms and if so, it checks what other event happened at the same time.

    - Open http://localhost/hello1
-     It should print the stack trace of  methods that was running at the same time as the request
+     It should print the stack trace of the methods that was running at the same time as the request

    - Open http://localhost/hello2 (may need to reload to trigger GC)